The Kernel Method for Electrical Resistance Tomography: Analytical examples

 which gives

-In Figure \ref{fig:anex}, the behavior of $\tilde{r}_i$ with respect to the order of the chosen eigenfuction is depicted.
-As it can be seen, the reconstructed radius tends to the actual one for $n\to+\infty$.
+In Figure \ref{fig:anex}, the behaviour of $\tilde{r}_i$ is depicted as a function of the order of the chosen eigenfunction.
+As can be seen, the reconstructed radius tends to the actual radius for $n\to+\infty$.